unitedastronomer/E1-572G-Hackintosh/README.md

 This OpenCore configuration is optimized for this specific hardware.
    * Tested to work from **High Sierra** up to **Sonoma**
+     * However, additional configuration is needed for Ventura and newer
    * Kexts for WiFi and Bluetooth are not included
-   * Additional configuration is needed for Ventura and newer
+     * Replace it with an Intel - this will save you from headache!

 ### What's not working?
 - [ ] AirDrop & other Airport related features